URV-teacher/delivery-validator/README.md

 # json-validator
-To validate the JSON of the deliveries of Computers
+To validate the JSON of the deliveries of Computers.